RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-IEEE-7001-2021--IEEE-Standard-for-Transp.md

 ---
 title:  "IEEE 7001-2021: IEEE Standard for Transparency of Autonomous Systems"
-excerpt:  "Measurable, testable levels of transparency, so that autonomous systems can be o (...)"
+excerpt:  "Measurable, testable levels of transparency, so that autonomous systems can be objectively assessed, and levels of compliance determined, are described in this standard. (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Standa.png
 sidebar: